kveretennicov/multidomvc/readme.md

 - It allows managing multiple TODO lists instead of just one.
 - It adds admin forms (Django + Grappelli).
 - It adds API backend (Django REST Framework).
+- It versions data changes on the backend (Reversion).

 ## Testsuite